5 Tips for Choosing the Right Tool for you: Pipe Vs. Bong Vs. Joint

 Joints: The Old Standard

 Joints have been popular since time immemorial.
 For many people who grew up in the '60s and '70s, they're still the standard by which other methods of smoking are judged.
+If you're interested in learning how to roll a joint like a pro, you've come to the right place.

 They also have some pretty stiff disadvantages when compared to pipes and bongs.